MircoBabin/DoNotForget-Message/README.md

 # Why
 During the day I get some notification via Skype, email, ... that I can't be reached on the mobile workphone.
 Then I check the phone and see the battery is empty.
 To prevent this situation I want to get a fullscreen notification after I login into Windows to "Check mobile workphone.".
 And charge the phone before someone wants to call me.

-Via Windows Taskmanager I have a task "after logon" to run: DoNotForget-Message.exe "Check mobile workphone."
+Via Windows Taskscheduler I have a task "after logon" to run: DoNotForget-Message.exe "Check mobile workphone."

 # Contributions
 Contributions are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md "contributing") before making any contribution!